rachelmrgls/fractalizer/README.md

 	-make the distance estimation only look at part of the thing/make recursion level depend on the amount you're zoomed in -make mouse zoom, change up/down keys to deltaY
 	-fix controls/add dropdown thingy (thomas)
--inf spheres : why are they breaking :(

 -apollonian gasket, with translucency (bubbles + random bubbly colors); look at assignment 3 refraction stuff; colored based on bubble size, smaller bubbles more translucent;
 a light that moves with the camera